 The graphics and style elements, resulting from the rebranding project with the digital agency, were implemented in LANSA's presentation layer, which is responsible for dynamically generating the mobile responsive Web pages.

 The newly generated pages come with autocomplete in the search fields, a choice of list and grid views and a choice of how many items to display on a page.
 Using the content management system, marketing staff can set up generic pages, such as a news room and ‘about us' pages.
 Rotary's YouTube videos are dynamically launched.
 All web pages are tracked in Google Analytics.

-The rich product data that was previously held in an isolated PC FoxPro database was migrated to a DB2 database and moved to Rotary's IBM i server, which also hosts Rotary's ERP system.
+The rich product data that was previously held in an isolated PC FoxPro database was migrated to the same platform that hosts Rotary's ERP system.
 A modern web application was built to maintain the data.
 This application was also the starting point for an internal web framework that centralizes user authentication and authorization for Rotary employees.
 The web framework will make it easier for Rotary to host other vital applications and reports, by improving security of access to sensitive data.